oldscienceguy/PebbleSDR/README.md

 2. Set Frequency: Enter a frequency in hz which will be used the next time the device is powered on.
 3. Device Default: A default frequency and mode will be used the next time the device is powered on.

+###Converter Mode & Converter Offset
+Checking this box allows the use of an external up or down converter with any device.
+The displayed frequency is the actual frequency after the converter, you don't have to add or subtract the converter offset.
+Enter the offset for the converter if this box is checked, typically 100mHz or 120mHz.
+In this mode, device high/low frequency limits are not checked so you can tune wherever the converter supports.
+But you can also enter frequencies that are outside the range of the device and may see strange results.

 ###SampleRate
 If the device uses audio input, these will be the sample rate of the IQ Input field (see below).
 If the device supports direct I/Q input, like the rtl-sdr, the list will be device specific.